manarbshr/Home-Credit-Default-Risk/README.md

 # Home Credit Default Risk Prediction
+#  content
+the full notebook
+the ppt file
+فاث
+فاث the
 ## Description

 The Home Credit Default Risk Prediction project aims to predict the likelihood of default on a loan application based on various features provided by Home Credit, a non-banking financial institution.
 The project utilizes machine learning techniques to analyze historical loan data and develop predictive models to assist in credit risk assessment.